 - The audit covers the automated valuation process of assets in their respective areas including a cursory analysis of all models.
-More detailed analysis results are presented for 25 randomly selected models. - Current audit was performed by a different auditor than the previous ones.
+More detailed analysis results are presented for 25 randomly selected models. - The previous two audits were performed by a different auditor than the previous ones.
 This has slightly shifted the emphasis of the audit, although the auditing process itself has remained mostly unchanged.
-One of the biggest changes is that all the statistical tests made for the models were this time performed by the auditor instead of Orava; data and model specifications were delivered by Orava, after which all the models were replicated at Realia by using a different statistical software.
-As results were consistent with models built by Orava, any concerns relating to human error in modelling work or software can be ruled out with high probability. - The number of assets, and thus the number of models, in Orava's portfolio has increased significantly since last audit.
-Even though it makes auditing more laborious, a high number of models also helps detecting possible issues in model specification, because the fundamental formulation is common for all models and results can be aggregated over a high number of models. - In the audit numerous potential problems were observed.
+One of the biggest changes is that all the statistical tests made for the models have been performed by the auditor instead of Orava; data and model specifications were delivered by Orava, after which all the models were replicated at Realia by using a different statistical software.
+As results have been consistent with models built by Orava, any concerns relating to human error in modelling work or software can be ruled out with high probability. - The number of assets, and thus the number of models, in Orava's portfolio has increased significantly since the audit of 2014.
+Even though it makes auditing more laborious, a high number of models also helps detecting possible issues in model specification, because the fundamental formulation is common for all models and results can be aggregated over a higher number of models. - In the audit numerous potential problems were observed.
 None were severe enough to question whether the model is functional, rather the degree of accuracy.
 However, the share of the models with severe issues is limited when contrasted against the whole portfolio.
 In addition, these issues have not been observed to create bias and thus any deviations in models typically cancel each other out when the model results are averaged at portfolio level.